Chapter 13 Bankruptcy Lawyers in Texas

 What Is Chapter 13 Bankruptcy?

 Chapter 13 bankruptcy lets you reorganize and repay certain debts over three to five years.
 Under the supervision of the Texas bankruptcy courts, you may be able to modify loan agreements and even eliminate some or all of your unsecured debt such as credit cards or medical bills.
 Filing for and completing Chapter 13 bankruptcy is often a complex process.
-Our attorneys provide a free bankruptcy consultation in which we do a comprehensive evaluation of your income and finances.
+Our attorneys provide a free bankruptcy consultation in which we do a comprehensive evaluation of your regular income and finances.
 We advise you on the most effective course of action for practical debt relief solutions.

 Filing either Chapter 13 or Chapter 7 bankruptcy can help you see a way out of the darkness of overwhelming debt.
 It’s important to keep in mind that the type of bankruptcy you file will depend on your specific needs and income.
 Those with little income and minimal assets often file for Chapter 7, but consumers with substantial income or assets file for Chapter 13 bankruptcy.